Louisiana Ag Tours

 The Farm Bureau Ag Innovation Challenge is the first national business competition focused exclusively on rural entrepreneurs launching food and agriculture businesses.
 Rural entrepreneurs will pitch innovative business ideas to a team of judges with expertise in ag technologies, business development and agribusiness, competing for $145,000 in startup funds.
 The Final Four teams will compete at the 2019 AFBF Annual Convention & IDEAg Trade Show on the Cultivation Center Stage.
 Click here to learn more or to apply for the Farm Bureau Ag Innovation Challenge.

 4-H & FFA Student Experience

-4H and FFA members are invited to attend the 2018 American Farm Bureau Annual Convention.
-FFA and 4H students will receive FREE admission.
+4H and FFA members are invited to attend the 2019 American Farm Bureau Annual Convention.
+FFA and 4-H students will receive FREE admission.
 One free chaperone and advisor/club leader per chapter/club.

 Communicate, Collaborate, Influence

 Breakout sessions focusing on learning and development for members, board members, educators and more.

 Sunday, January 13, 2019

 Noon - 1:00 p.m.

 Stewart R. Truelsen